I didn’t have a clue as to what it was called or how to do it, but when I was 19 years old I did my first topical Bible study.

 - Digging into God’s word

-Just 10 years ago in order to do a topical Bible study, you would have needed to purchase a couple of different translations of the Bible, a concordance, a Bible dictionary, and possibly a topical Bible.
+Just 10 years ago in order to do a topical Bible study, you would have needed to purchase a couple of different translations of the Bible, an exhaustive concordance, a Bible dictionary, and possibly a topical Bible.

 Now all you need is your own personal Bible, a pen and paper, and a bit of technology.